KacperSzyf/freeCodeCamp/README.md

 Semantic versioning = `"package": "MAJOR.MINOR.PATCH"`

 MAJOR changes increment when incomatble API changes are made.

 MINOR changes are when backwards-compatible functionality is added.
 Does not break.

 PATCH changes are backwards-compatible bug fixes.
 Does not break.

 `~` prefix in version number keeps dependecy up to date with latest PATCH version.
 `^` prefix in version numbers allows npm to install the latest PATCH and MINOR changes.

+## Basic Node and Express

+Express routes are handeled by creating an express object and using the following structure:
+`app.METHOD(PATH, HANDLER).` Where:

+MTHOD is the http method.

+PATH is the relative path on the server.

+HANDLER is a function that express calls when a route is matched.

+You can send files using `res.sendFile(file_path)` (this can be used to serve html).

+`.env` files are hidden, only visible server side.
+Useful for keeping secrets and such.
+`.env` files are accessed using `process.env.VAR_NAME`

+MIDDLEWEARE functions take OBJECT, RESPONSE, and NEXT FUNCTION as arguments.